-I then headed over to Thesen Island to the have a quick-lunch at the Turbine Hotel & Spa, which is essentially an old power station that has been converted into a luxury -24 bedroomed boutique hotel.
+I then headed over to Thesen Island to have a quick lunch at the Turbine Hotel & Spa, which is essentially an old power station that has been converted into a luxury -24 bedroomed boutique hotel.
 I thought it was lovely and very edgy.

-A visit to waterfront is mandatory when in Knysna, and I swung past 34 degrees South:
+A visit to the waterfront is mandatory when in Knysna, and I swung past 34 degrees South:

 This year’s top oysters were presented by Le Sel De Pezula, who took top honours in the Fine Dining category, Tapas & Oysters won the Casual Dining category (more about their delectable Chiquila oyster later, as it is too good not to share), and Firefly Eating House won the Best Dressed Stall.